AlexNateClark/alexnateclark/README.md

 - 🔭 I’m currently working on a personal website project for food ordering and delivery
-- 🌱 I’m currently learning REACT and APIs
+- 🌱 I’m currently learning how to implement APIs
 - 👯 I’m looking to collaborate on any type of open source projects
 - 📫 How to reach me: alexnateclark@gmail.com | www.linkedin.com/in/alex-clark-nate | https://twitter.com/Alex_Nate_Clark